cabforum/smime/SBR.md

 ### 4.1.2  Enrollment process and responsibilities

 ## 4.2 Certificate application processing
+<u>EDITS REQUIRED:  Section 4.2 of a CA's Certificate Policy and/or Certification Practice Statement SHALL state the CA's policy or practice on processing CAA Records for Fully Qualified Domain Names; that policy shall be consistent with these Requirements.
+It shall clearly specify the set of Issuer Domain Names that the CA recognizes in CAA "issue" or "issuewild" records as permitting it to issue.
+The CA SHALL log all actions taken, if any, consistent with its processing practice.</u>
 ### 4.2.1 Performing identification and authentication functions
-Applicant information SHALL include, but not be limited to, at least one email address to be included in the Certificate's subjectAltName extension.
+Applicant information SHALL include, but not be limited to, at least one rfc822Name email address to be included in the Certificate's subjectAltName extension.

 Section 6.3.2 limits the validity period of Subscriber Certificates.
 The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 398 days prior to issuing the Certificate.